School Accident Claims | How To Claim Compensation

 How To Start A School Accident Compensation Claim

-When making an accident at school claim on behalf of your child, you will need to collect evidence that proves the school was liable for the accident, and the extent of your child’s injuries.
+To start a valid accident at school claim on behalf of your child, you will need to collect evidence that confirms your child’s injuries and proves that the school you’re claiming against was liable for the accident by breaching the duty of care they owed to your child.

-Some examples of the evidence that could be collected to support your case include:
+Some examples of the evidence that could be collected to support school accident claims include:

-• Any video footage that captured your child’s accident, such as from CCTV.
+- Any video footage that captured your child’s accident at school, such as from CCTV.

-• The contact details of anyone who witnessed the accident so that they can provide a statement later into the claiming process.
+- The contact details of anyone who witnessed the accident who can then later provide a statement.

-Contact our advisors today to discuss your case.
-They may connect you with one of our solicitors who could help you with gathering evidence.
+Contact our advisors today to discuss more about the steps to making a school accident claim.
+Our advisors could review your potential case and put you in touch with one of our solicitors, who could then help you with gathering evidence.

 Compensation For School Accident Claims

-If you are eligible to make a personal injury claim against a school on behalf of your child, your compensation settlement could include general and special damages.
+If you are eligible to make an accident at school claim on behalf of your child, the compensation settlement could include general and special damages.

-If the claim is successful, general damages will be awarded to compensate for the physical pain and mental suffering caused by the injury.
-Many legal professionals will refer to the Judicial College Guidelines (JCG) for guidance when valuing personal injury claims.
+Following a successful claim, general damages will be awarded to compensate for the physical pain and mental suffering caused by the injury.
+Those who value general damages for a personal injury claim may refer to the Judicial College Guidelines (JCG) for guidance.
 This document lists guideline compensation brackets for different types of injuries.

-In our table below, we’ve provided some of the figures included in the 16th edition of the JCG.
+In the table below, we’ve provided some of the figures included in the latest edition of the JCG.
 Please only use it as guidance.
+The first entry in the table is not based on the JCG.

-Additionally, special damages may also be awarded.
+If you’re eligible to claim general damages on behalf of a child injured at school, then special damages may also be awarded.
 This is to compensate for financial losses caused by the injury.
-However, in order to claim special damages, you will need to provide evidence of these financial losses, such as bank statements and receipts.
+However, to claim special damages, you will need to provide evidence of these financial losses, such as bank statements and receipts.

 Some examples of what could be claimed for under special damages include:

-• Travel costs, such as taxi fares to attend medical appointments.
+- Travel costs, such as taxi fares or train tickets to attend medical appointments.

-You can get in touch with our advisors to learn what compensation for an injury at school could be claimed on behalf of your child.
+You can get in touch with our advisors to learn what compensation for a school accident could be claimed on behalf of your child.
+Our team can also answer other questions about claiming that you may have, such as when a child is injured at school, who is the responsible party that you could claim against.

 What Happens To Compensation Awarded To Children?